abdallaox/HBV_python_implementation/README.md

 pip install HBV_Lab
 ```
 ### How to use
-It is very intuitive—the model is like an object which has attributes (data, parameters, initial_conditions, etc.) that you can assign and access.
+It is very intuitive—you create a model like an object which has attributes (data, parameters, initial conditions, etc.) that you can assign and access.
 The object also performs functions (calibration, uncertainty estimation, save, load, etc.)
 ```python
 from HBV_Lab import HBVModel
 model = HBVModel()